Q & A

 On June 28th, 2014, I had one of those nights where my brain was sprinting a million miles an hour in every direction.
 Something was in the air that night, something good.

 During that Summer, I had gotten into the habit of walking in Hudson Park along the river every single night.
-Every once in a while I would sit on a bench next to a homeless man sinIMG_1938ging jazz or next to a couple enjoying the warm sticky breeze and I would write.
+Every once in a while I would sit on a bench next to a homeless man singing jazz or next to a couple enjoying the warm sticky breeze and I would write.
 I would write music, or I would write a bunch of random words.
 Whatever came out of my brain went into my humidity dampened notebook.

 Nights have always been my private time to collect my thoughts and process anything and everything.
 I used to walk around my hometown at night years ago doing the exact same thing.
 I would share everything with the trees and the concrete sidewalks that I walked by.